benmvp/benmvp.com/content/pages/04--talks.md

 ### Backbone to React: an epic journey

+_(Retired)_

 > React has exploded in popularity.
 Its declarative syntax and DOM abstraction for components make it an obvious choice for client-side development.
 But switching from your current framework over to a React-based stack leaves a lot of open questions:
 >
 > How do you convince Management that React is the right strategy?
 Should you transition our app(s) all at once?
 How do you train up the team?
 Does your app need to be “isomorphic”?
 What are some coding best practices to follow?
 >
 > For the past year, Eventbrite has been migrating our frontend stack from one centered around Backbone/Marionette over to React.
 Learn from both our wins and challenges in switching so that you too can make a successful transition.

-### Components of the highest order ⚔

-_Official talk description about React higher-order components coming soon!_

 ### Demystifying Conference Speaking

 > "I don't know what I'd talk about."
 "I'm not good enough to compete with the ‘pros'."
 "Well, I don't even know how the process works."
 "No one will be interested in what I want to talk about anyway."
 >
 > These are just some of the reasons that keep potential speakers from sharing their knowledge by giving a talk.
 Conference speaking is great for networking, personal growth, as well as conquering fears.
 But when you're an aspiring speaker, the process to become one is unclear.
 In this session, let's debunk myths about conference speaking by learning what it takes to go from wanting to speak at conferences to actually delivering your first conference talk.